Tourism: Tourism industry growth

-Since the late 1980s, sports tourism has become increasingly popular.
-Events such as rugby, Olympics, Commonwealth Games, Cricket World Cups and FIFA World Cups have enabled specialist travel companies to gain official ticket allocation and then sell them in packages that include flights, hotels and excursions.
+Liabilities and insurance

+After the September 11 attacks the tourism industry operators had to consider the health and safety of tourists because it became increasingly difficult to obtain liability insurance.
+The organisations willing to provide insurance to tourism industry operators required, that operators put in place best practice risk management structures.
+This included, that whatever was promised in the contract about the holiday was really delivered by the operator.

-Tourism security
+Security in Tourism

-Tourism security is a subdiscipline of tourist studies that explores the factors that affect the ontological security of tourists.
+Security in Tourism is a sub-discipline of tourist studies that explores the factors that affect the ontological security of tourists.
 Risks are evaluated by their impact and nature.
 Tourism security includes methodologies, theories and techniques oriented to protect the organic image of tourist destinations.
 Three academic waves are significant in tourism security: risk perception theory, disaster management, and post-disaster consumption.